Client Conversation Center

 Managing your practice during uncertainty

-Right now, you are likely trying to balance calming your clients’ emotions, supporting your team, managing your business, and attending to your own personal and family situation.
-That’s a lot to juggle!Consider these prompts to help you stay productive—and healthy—in the short-term:
+During market volatility, you are likely trying to balance calming your clients’ emotions, supporting your team, managing your business, and attending to your own personal and family situation.
+That’s a lot to juggle!Consider these prompts to help you stay productive while managing these multiple priorities:

 Focus on your clients, your team, and yourself